World War II's command headquarters for

 the Desert Training Center/California-Arizona

 Maneuver Area (DTC/CAMA).
-By November 1943 CAMA had enlarged
+By November 1943 CAM had enlarged

 and included Camp Young, Camp Coxcomb,